-- IND is also required to conduct a bioavailability or bioequivalence (BA/BE) study if the test product contains a new chemical entity or involves a radioactively labeled drug product or a cytotoxic drug product.
+- If the test product contains a new chemical entity or involves a radioactively labeled drug product or a cytotoxic drug product, then an IND is also required to conduct a bioavailability or bioequivalence (BA/BE) study.

-- In case there is no response from the FDA in the 30 day window period, the sponsor can start the clinical development program as described in the IND on the 31st day provided institutional review board (IRB) approval is in place.
+- In case, if there is no response from the FDA in the 30 day window period, the sponsor can start the clinical development program, as described in the IND on the 31st day provided, the institutional review board (IRB) approval is in place.

-Figure depicts an overview of the conduct of clinical studies for marketing approval in the U.S.
+The figure depicts an overview of the conduct of clinical studies for marketing approval in the United States

 Supportive regulatory framework for generic products

 - The Hatch-Waxman Act, 1984, provides a supportive framework to the generics industry and the resultant competition to their brand counterparts.